Minimal-APIs/minimal-apis.github.io/src/quickstart/openapi.md

 ## Enabling OpenAPI

-We'll explore two ways you can enable OpenAPI descriptions from your minimal APIs - either when you create your API project, or by adding OpenAPI output to an existing API project.
+We'll explore two ways you can enable OpenAPI descriptions for your minimal APIs - either when you create your API project, or by adding OpenAPI output to an existing API project.

 ### Create a minimal API with OpenAPI